Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Navier-Stokes

 At the continuous level, the formulation exhibits strong conservation and dissipation properties.
 Mass conservation is enforced by the divergence-free condition.
 Kinetic energy $\mathcal{K} := \frac{1}{2} \bilnear{\underline{u}}{\underline{u}}$ and enstrophy $\mathcal{E} := \frac{1}{2} \bilnear{\omega}{\omega}$ evolve in time through viscous dissipation: the kinetic energy decays proportionally to the enstrophy, and the enstrophy in turn dissipates via palinstrophy $\mathscr{P} := \frac{1}{2} \bilnear{\nabla \times \omega}{\nabla \times \omega}$.
 Furthermore, kinetic energy and enstrophy are exactly conserved in the inviscid limit ($Re \rightarrow \infty$).
 These relations emerge naturally from the structure of the equations and are captured through balance laws derived under suitable assumptions (e.g., periodic domains or vanishing boundary fluxes).
 Moreover, the total vorticity $\mathcal{W} := \bilnear{1}{\omega}$ is also conserved, a result directly linked to the circulation theorem.
 The four conserved quantities are listed as follows (see \cite{Zhang2024AConditions} for further details)

 The essence of the MEEVC scheme is to conserve these symmetries at the discrete level.
-We propose to do the same while simultaneously supplementing the scheme with VMS analysis. \begin{remark} While the MEEVC scheme \cite{Zhang2024AConditions} is designed to conserve enstrophy at the discrete level, this property depends critically on the accuracy of numerical integration.
-In particular, the nonlinear convective term and all other bilinear forms must be integrated exactly to ensure enstrophy conservation.
-In practice, this requires either exact integration or the use of sufficiently high-order quadrature rules.
-If standard quadrature is used (i.e., of the same polynomial order as the basis functions), the conservation of enstrophy is no longer guaranteed.
-In this work, we employ Gauss–Lobatto quadrature rules of equal order to the basis functions, which generally results in under-integration.
-As a consequence, our implementation (both basic Galerkin and VMS) does not strictly conserve enstrophy. \end{remark}
+We propose to do the same while simultaneously supplementing the scheme with VMS analysis. \begin{remark} To recover all the conservation properties of the MEEVC scheme, the bilinear and trilinear terms in the weak form must be evaluated using exact or over-integration.
+However, when these terms are under-integrated, enstrophy conservation is no longer guaranteed. \end{remark}

 In line with the MEEVC scheme, we spatially define the three physical quantities in the aforementioned Sobolev spaces as previously shown for Stokes flow.
 However, we first perform a temporal discretisation to reduce the time-dependent problem to an effective steady problem that can be solved every time step.
 We employ the simple second-order accurate symplectic time integrator, namely the Crank-Nicolson scheme